marykdb/maryk/core/documentation/properties/types/date.md

 - `unique` - default false
 - `minValue` - default unset.
 Minimum value
 - `maxValue` - default unset.
 Maximum value
-- `fillWithNow` - default false.
-If true it will set the date with the current UTC date

 ## Other options
 - `default` - the default value to be used if value was not set.